 A medical cannabis card can be obtained by anyone over 18 with a history of one or more qualifying conditions and a doctor’s recommendation.
 Some of the qualifying ailments that the program considers are epilepsy, HIV/AIDS, cancer, cachexia, chronic glaucoma, and Alzheimer’s disease.
 Cardholders may, at their discretion, also designate a primary caretaker and a grower.
 A cardholder and their primary caregiver can jointly possess up to 24 ounces of marijuana.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in Oregon?

-Both medical and recreational marijuana are permitted under Oregon law.
+Both medical and recreational marijuana are permitted under law.
 Gun ownership or transfers to marijuana users are not illegal.
 However, it might be against the law to possess both marijuana and a gun at the same time.
-If the firearm was used in a commercial drug offense or another felony in Oregon, that could be considered a crime or an aggravating sentencing factor.
+If the firearm was used in a commercial drug offense or another felony, that could be considered a crime or an aggravating sentencing factor.

 Can You Take Your Gun to a Dispensary in Oregon?

 There is no license needed to buy a handgun or open carry in Oregon.
 Oregon is a “shall-issue” state when it comes to concealed carry, which means that if the applicant complies with the basic requirements stated by state law, the issuing authority (county sheriff, police department, etc.) will grant a license.
 Anybody who has a valid license to carry a concealed weapon may do so.

 Although Oregon is an open-carry state, local governments are able to prohibit anybody without a license from carrying loaded weapons in public.
 Loaded weapons are prohibited for those without a license in all public spaces in the cities of Portland, Beaverton, Tigard, Salem, and Independence, as well as in Multnomah County.